 Depending on the participants’ level, they may have to modify their speech a little bit for the message to be comprehensible but, in any case, we’re talking about an activity in which both participants will get to know each other, will talk about their countries and cultures, about their common interests…, and that’s why this activity is so similar to a real life conversation and thus a very interesting and effective resource for language acquisition.

 This is a great advantage because the activity meets both requirements for language acquisition to come about: it is comprehensible and interesting.

 2. It’s a very pleasant and interesting activity and, thus, effective

 Like I said, this is a very pleasant activity, and that can certainly make the difference for the language acquisition process to be successful.
 When you’re having fun and enjoying the activity, you’ll even get to a point in which you’ll forget you’re trying to learn another language because you’re focused on the message and communication, and that’s tremendously powerful for our knowledge to keep improving.
 We already know, by the way, that the language acquisition process is actually subconscious.

 The participants are talking about topics they’re interested in, they’re getting to know new information about other cultures and countries first hand, they’re learning new things they would’ve never even thought about in the first place…, and the list goes on and on.

-3. The stress factor is very limited in language exchanges
+3. The stress factor is very limited in a language exchange online or live

 When we carry out interesting and pleasant activities, the stress is usually way lower than in other situations like traditional grammar classes in which we’re forced to produce output when we’re not ready for it, for instance.